Healthy Lifestyle

 Fact: Research has shown no link between HPV vaccination and an increase in sexual activity.

 The bottom line: The HPV vaccine is a safe and effective way to reduce your or your child’s risk of developing an HPV-related health problem.
 Parents should ask their child’s pediatrician about the HPV vaccine — ideally before the child becomes sexually active.
-Adults age 45 or younger who have not had the HPV vaccine and would like to learn more should talk with their primary care physician or gynecologist.
+Adults aged 45 or younger who have not had the HPV vaccine and would like to learn more should talk with their primary care provider or gynecologist.